To better understand

 Violence and teens in the Montérégie region

-• 67 % of girls and 60 % of boys admit to having committed an indirect act of violence (talking behind someone’s back, excluding someone from the group, starting a rumour, etc.).
+- 60 % of teens admit to having committed an indirect act of violence (talking behind someone’s back, excluding someone from the group, starting a rumour, etc.);

 Practical resources and tools